aswitwicka/literature_pollinators/README.md

 ## Introduction
 Literature on the impacts of various groups of pesticides on insect pollinators.
 General trends in population declines

-## Population declines
-* Bucking the trend of pollinator decline: the population genetics of a range expanding bumblebee: https://link.springer.com/article/10.1007/s10682-021-10111-2
-* **Cameron and Sad, 2020.
-Global Trends in Bumble Bee Health**: https://doi.org/10.1146/annurev-ento-011118-111847

 ## Reviews on pollinators and neonicotinoid insecticides
 * Bass, C., Field, L.M., 2018.
 Neonicotinoids.
 Current Biology 28, R772–R773. https://doi.org/10.1016/j.cub.2018.05.061